Meghan Markle Is Pregnant, Expecting Baby With Prince Harry - E! Online

 On Valentine's Day, the Duke and Duchess of Sussex announced they are expecting another baby.

 "We can confirm that Archie is going to be a big brother.
-The Duke and Duchess of Sussex are overjoyed to be expecting their second child," the couple shared in a statement on Sunday, Feb.
+The Duke and Duchess of Sussex are overjoyed to be expecting their second child," a spokesperson for the couple shared in a statement on Sunday, Feb.
 14.

 At this time, other details of Meghan and Harry's little one are unknown.